NguyenEngine/kpn-lit-code-test/README.md

 # Code test: Lit Button
 Based on the LitElement TypeScript Starter.

-Click on the button and be surprised.
+**Click on the button and be surprised.**

 My focus was on getting to know LitElement framework while having something fun to show.
 Although the element stated that it should be for a broad audience, this one might not be for two reasons:
 1. Too many hectic visual changes
-2. Image popping up might break layout of consuming page,
+2. Image popping up might break layout of consuming page